-The Planning and Building Department provides certified professional services for the enforcement of the City’s codes relating to the development of land regulations relating to the health, safety and welfare of residents and visitors of St. Augustine.
+The Planning and Building Department provides certified professional services for the enforcement of the City’s codes related to the development of land.
+These regulations relate to the health, safety and welfare of residents and visitors of St. Augustine.

 These Elements include: